 - Do a craft project.
 Choose a DIY that you’ve been thinking about or check your local craft and hobby store for a kid-friendly project.
 These 101 Kids Activities have some promising ideas too!

 - Go apple picking or berry picking.
 Use the fruits of your labor (pun intended) in pancakes or an at-home smoothie.

-If you are lucky enough to get time off of work this summer, you will want to make the best of it.
-Hopefully these suggestions will give you some fresh ideas for a fun, affordable staycation.
+If you are lucky enough to get time off of work this holiday season, you will want to make the best of it.
+Hopefully these suggestions will give you some fresh ideas for a fun, affordable staycation with kids.